aras-p/glsl-optimizer/src/gallium/docs/source/glossary.rst

       Transform, Clipping, & Lighting.
 The three stages of preparation in a rasterizing pipeline prior to the actual rasterization of vertices into fragments.

+   NPOT
+      Non-power-of-two.
+Usually applied to textures which have at least one dimension which is not a power of two.